AdaBoost for Classification - Example

 Modified dataset to build the second stump.

 We now use this modified dataset to create the second stump.
 Following the steps described in Decision Trees for Classification - Example, we achieve the following decision stump.
-Additionally, the influence $\alpha$ of this stump is calculated.
+Additionally, the influence

 The second stump, i.e. the second weak learner for our AdaBoost algorithm.